fabiangunzinger/online-experiments/chapters/why_potential_outcomes.md

 P(W|X, Y_i(1), Y_i(0)) = P(W|X)
 $$

 - See Rosenbaum and Rubin papers from the 1980s on propensity score to understand how it fits here: it's an approach to model the assignment mechanism.

 - Understand what precisely the science is and why it is called that (it's X, and potential outcomes, but why call it that?)
 - Then understand difference between modeling ass mech vs science (as discussed in last paragraph before section 5).

+- Approaches to inference:
+	- Fisher
+	- Neyman
+	- Model-based (Rubin's preferred approach), which is the Bayesian approach to modeling unobserved potential outcomes – to modeling nature, in words of Rubin
+- Seems like Rubin says in rubin1999teaching that choice of approach should be based on problem at hand – read more on this

+little2000causal
+- Very good and concise overview of the RCM

+rubin1999teaching
+- Text-based overview of RCM
+- Discusses structure of Harvard causal inference course and its rationale
+- Definition of causal effect using potential outcomes
+- Approach labelled Rubin Causal Model (RCM), though acknowledges that formal notation goes back to Neyman (1923) and intuitive idea goes back much further.
+Rubin's contribution is extension of framework beyond randomised experiments and beyond randomisation-based inference
+- Assumptions (non-interference, more encompassing SUTVA) ar eneeded – without them, causal inference is impossible.

+Rubin comment in dawid2000causal
+- Separation between the assignment mechanism (a model for treatment assignment given controls and potential outcomes) and a theory for nature (a model for the potential outcomes given controls).
+The former we can control at times (e.g. experiment) while the latter we cannot.